tunilo/Ramwaste_Project/README.md

 In src/test folder there is UI and API tests.

-I it has errors sync pom.xml file
+If it has errors sync pom.xml file

+If u dont have pw installed
+npm install -D @playwright/test npx playwright install